Fragerjap/meet-at-9/README.md

 You can ask me for a deployed app link to check the working example, if you want to contribute or use it.
 (I don't post it publically 'cos there is no RLS in database by design.)
+I may also invite you to be a Replit project collaborator, as this is not my stack at all.